 What, according to Comrade Hillquit, is the function of the American Socialist Party in the immediate future?
 The United States emerges from the War the strongest capitalist country in the world; our "liberal" administration has become reactionary; the "progressive" element in politics and social reform has collapsed like a house of cards.
-The "only voice of protest and the only vision of progress have come from the Socialist Party and a negligible group of industrial workers and radical individuals." reforms, such as were advocated in the Congressional platform for 1918-which Comrade Hillquit must mean when he speaks of the Party during the War as a "vision of progress."
+The "only voice of protest and the only vision of progress have come from the Socialist Party and a negligible group of industrial workers and radical individuals."

+reforms, such as were advocated in the Congressional platform for 1918-which Comrade Hillquit must mean when he speaks of the Party during the War as a "vision of progress."

 It appears that the failure of peace, the governmental persecution and repression, the obscurantism of the capitalist press, terrorism, unemployment and intensified exploitation will soon awaken the American workers.
-Then will come the opportunity of the Socialist Party to convert them to Socialism-whatever that is, for Comrade Hillquit doesn't say.
+Then will come the oppor-tunity of the Socialist Party to convert them to Socialism-whatever that i., for Comrade Hillquit doesn't say.
 But in order to prepare for this, we must concentrate on propaganda and organization "propaganda through all methods available, including political campaigns and legislative for-ums."
-This is the Left Wing position; this is the Left Wing's idea of political action-for the purpose of propagnda, and for no other reason.
-But propaganda for what?
-Comrade Hillquit has pointed out that there are two theories strug-gling for control in the Socialist movement-that of the dictatorship of the proletariat, and that of "sharing governmental power and responsibilities with the capitalist class . . . during the period of transition".
-It is all very well to plead for a "harmonious plan of action"-but what shall it be?
-Comrade Hillquit does not tell us; but he hints that we shall embrace the second of these two plans of action, and he proposes to read out of the Socialist Party all those who disagree with him.
-In its particular application to the present situation within the Party the document is a blanket endorsement of the tactics of the Right Wing in Local New York.
-Hitherto the cry of all "leaders" has been unity, now Comrade Hillquit wants a split.
-Why?
-After months of agitation the Left Wing has broken down the opposition and succeeded in having a referendum taken on the necessity for a National Emergency Convention.
+This is the Left Wing position; this is the Left Wing's idea of political action-for the purtional Emergency Convention.
 The present attitude of the rank and file forecasts that such a convention will be another St. Louis, and Comrade Hillquit and the other "leaders" doubt whether they can weather another storm.
 The only thing left is to split the Party before the convention.

 This is exactly what Local New York is doing.
 This is why the "reorganization" of branches goes on apace.
 Disfranchise the revolutionary section of the membership, expel its spokesmen and the Party is safe for the official junta!
-The Party official dom has found that it is unable to accomplish this purpose in time to save the National Executive Committee, hence the "leaders" call for a split.
+The Party officialdom has found that it is unable to accomplish this purpose in time to save the National Executive Committee, hence the "leaders" call for a split.